nelenivy/es_maching/README.md

 | COLES Augmentation, Loss Only for Matching Different Modalities | 0.324945            | 0.325092            |

 ## Reranker Model Performance

+* Top-100 candidates are retrieved by retriever, positive pairs are added, they are samples in 1:4 ratio, and this set is then classified by reranker
+* The target is classification of positive pairs

 *   **Batch Size:** Train 1024
 *   **Loss:** BCEWithLogitsLoss